|Degree awarded||Bachelor of Science (B.Sc.)|

 9) General Studies

 You will choose one foreign language to study from the offering of the Language Centre.
 The subject-specific language programmes allow you to develop language skills, technical vocabulary and gain fundamental knowledge of the economic system in the relevant region of your chosen language.
-You will, moreover, complete at least one transferable skills course offered by the Centre for Careers and Competencies.
+You will also complete at least one course offered by the Centre for Careers and Competencies.

 You will need German language skills at level B2 CEFR or higher to study this degree programme, as that is the main language of instruction for this programme.
 Therefore, you will have to provide a recognised German language certificate such as DSH-1 or TestDaF 3×4 with your application, unless German was the language of instruction for your secondary school education (e.g. Abitur at a German international school).